ronnytorresmtz/git-flow/README.md

 - Create a new repository
 ```
-Login to GitHub and Create a Repository then follow the next steps
+Login to GitHub and Create a Repository

 For Example: ronnytorresmtz/test

 ```